Skip to content

 To relieve bloating in the stomach, we need to address diet and lifestyle factors that could be contributing to the symptoms.
 We must also think about ways in which we can support our gut health.
 Here are some top tips for you to consider:

 Probiotics are often referred to as your body's 'good bacteria’, and they have a commensal relationship with their host – us!
-The most common probiotic species and the ones with the most research are Lactobacillus and Bifidobacteria.
-Within these species there are many strains with different modes of action.
+The most common probiotic genera and the ones with the most research are Lactobacillus and Bifidobacteria.
+Within these genera there are many species and strains with different modes of action.
 It’s important to remember that different probiotic strains have different effects, and so must be chosen carefully for the desired benefit.
 Find out more about why probiotic strains matter.